-*The Fell Charter Elementary School (FCES) has developed policies and procedures in concurrence with the federal and state regulations and guidelines to ensure a free and appropriate education in the least restrictive environment to all school-age children, including those with disabilities.
+*The Fell Charter School (FCS) has developed policies and procedures in concurrence with the federal and state regulations and guidelines to ensure a free and appropriate education in the least restrictive environment to all school-age children, including those with disabilities.

 When students experience difficulties in school, teams will meet to develop interventions to help students be successful in regular education.
 The Student Assistance Team (SAT) accomplishes/documents this work.